Mycelium Bioprocess Design

 Mycelium Composites

 From 2011-2019 I worked on mycelium composite process and product development exploring and developing packaging materials, low to high-density boards, buoys, foams, and even wetland rafts.
-Most critically I worked to develop core mycelium cultivation methodologies which enabled the world’s first scaled mycelium packaging manufacturing systems.
+Most critically I worked to develop core mycelium cultivation methodologies which enabled the world’s first scaled mycelium composite manufacturing systems.
 Additionally, from 2017-2019 I worked on a multi-disciplinary R&D team which developed a novel actively aerated deep-bed bioreactor system for monolithic mycelium composite production, which was realized through an innovative combination of mycelium cultivation techniques, bioreactor engineering, and manufacturing process development (see Hyde et. al. 2019).

 Bioprospecting & Fungal Cultivation